 If your voice sounds dull and lifeless, nobody will want to hear what you have to say.
 Sound familiar?
 Consider the last time you found yourself trapped in the corner of a room, talking to someone you found dull.
 It sucked, right?
 That’s what you want to avoid.

-Looking to improve your vocal skills?
-Record yourself talking about something you’re passionate about.
+Other advice: Record yourself talking about something you’re passionate about.
 Then, compare that to your podcast.
 If you notice a difference in your tone, it’s a reliable signal you need to work on how you present yourself on your show.

 4. You aren’t a celebrity.